davidegat/Lotus123-on-reMarkable/README.md

   <li>A decent amount of coffee and time to debug BOCHS laziness in seeing your imgs as drives :O

 <h2>WHY VIRTUALBOX</h2>
 Lotus 123 v.2.4 comes in 9 parts, 5.25-inch disk setup.
-I first tried to extract images to create a new one to run in bochs, but Lotus is a bit choosy, it will not install this way.
+I first tried to extract images to create a new one to run in bochs, but Lotus is a bit choosy, it will not install this way, and something like <a href="https://forum.winworldpc.com/uploads/editor/q4/vd8bs7xeckcd.png">a bad error</a> happens.
 Here's why Virtualbox, it lets you mount floppy images on the fly, BOCHS don't (or I don't know how to easily do it in a text enviroment like bash, anyway..).

 <h2>FIRST STEPS</h2>
   <li>Install Virtualbox on your machine (use your favorite package manager) and run a FreeDOS 1.3 LiveCD from it. https://freedos.org/download.<br>